 I treat pain every day.
 Some of the most common types of pain I see are:

 • Neck and shoulder pain

 • Plantar fasciitis, and other types of heel and foot pain

 • Arthritis and achy joints

-To treat pain, we suggest a minimum of 5 weekly treatments.
-Once you feel better, we suggest you continue with monthly maintenance for at least 3 months.
+To treat pain, I suggest a minimum of 5 weekly treatments.
+Once you feel better, I suggest you continue with monthly maintenance for at least 3 months.